-You may have noticed that I’ve started giving ratings to the books / CDs I’m reviewing.
+When writing reviews, LKL usually gives star ratings to the books / films / CDs we write about.
 It’s just a bit of fun really, and not meant to be at all scientific.
-Over time I’ll go back and give ratings to all the books etc that I’ve reviewed already.
+Over time we might go back and give ratings to all the books etc that we’ve reviewed over the years.

 The ratings are entirely subjective, and go from 0 () to 5 stars (), in increments of a half.
 Obviously 5 stars is the best and equates to 10 out of 10.

 Two and a half stars / 5 out of 10 () is very much borderline.
-Two stars or less means that I’m warning you not to waste your money.
+Two stars or less means that we’re warning you not to waste your money.

 The little stars plugin is courtesy of Daniel Schick.